ydexmier/chifoumi/README.md

-# Introduction
+# The project

-This is the a quick starter project made and used by Benjamin Code to quickly experiment stuffs when he's trying to replicate cool effects he sees on the web.
+This is a challenge provided by [frontendmentor.io](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH) (free).

 # Installation